OctopusDeploy/blog/blog/2022-02/zero-to-octopus-hero-part-2/index.md

 ---
-title: From Zero to Octopus Hero - Part 2 - ???
+title: From zero to Octopus hero - Discovering DevOps
-description: Join Sarah as she goes on her learning journey with Octopus Deploy.
+description: Join Sarah as she continues to learn about Octopus Deploy, this time focusing on DevOps.
 author: sarah.lean@octopus.com
 visibility: public
-published: 9999-09-15-1400
+published: 2022-02-22-1400
 metaImage: blogimage-fromzerotooctopusheropart2-2022.png
 bannerImage: blogimage-fromzerotooctopusheropart2-2022.png
 bannerImageAlt: Mario-style Explorer Sarah about to enter a tunnel (automated deployment process) above a rickety pile of stones (manual deployment).
 A rocket to the right awaits (signalling successful deployment).